vinisketch/bml_js_Instrument/README.md

 ./tools/instrument.perl

-generate a BML file you can run into your ACCESS simulator or TV set.
+generates a BML file that you can run with your ACCESS emulator or TV set.

 ##Config